 How is a diaphragmatic hernia diagnosed in a child?

 After birth, your baby's healthcare provider will do an exam.
 Your child may also need a chest X-ray.
-This will show any issues in his or her lungs, diaphragm, and intestines.
+This test will show any issues in your child's lungs, diaphragm, and intestines.

 Your child may also need the following tests: